-Inspection Inspection of smooth performance of the engine should be performed at a temperature about 0 °C to 60 °C (140 °F).
+Inspection Inspection of smooth performance of the engine should be performed at a temperature about 0 °C to 60 °C (32 °F to 140 °F).

 Engine runs sluggishly Step Procedure 1 Remove spark plug connector and remove 1 spark plug from each cylinder.
 2 Torque must be determined with a suitable jig.
 To do this, determine the maximum occurring torque on the propeller shaft necessary to move the whole crank drive.
 The torque must be max.
 150 Nm (111 ft.lb).
-If the maximum torque is exceeded, perform the following inspections: Carry out detailed inspection of the affected gearbox components Carry out detailed inspection of crank drive
+If the maximum torque is exceeded, perform the following inspections: Carry out detailed inspection of the affected gearbox components Carry out detailed inspection of crank shaft and crankcase

-Figure 5.17: Inspection of smooth performance TYPICAL
+Figure 5.26: Inspection of smooth performance TYPICAL